 Stephanie Greene, MD, joined the faculty of the Department of Neurological Surgery in the pediatric neurosurgery division at UPMC Children’s Hospital of Pittsburgh in 2009.

 Dr. Greene graduated from Dartmouth College in 1993 with a degree in biology and psychology, and a concentration in neuroscience.
 She earned her medical degree from Albany Medical College, and completed her neurosurgical residency at Harvard University in the Brigham & Women’s and Children’s Hospital of Boston program.

-Her fellowship in pediatric neurosurgery was completed through the University of Washington program at Seattle Children’s Hospital in 2005.
+Her fellowship in pediatric neurosurgery was completed through the University of Washington at Seattle Children’s Hospital in 2005.
 She is board certified in both adult and pediatric neurosurgery.
 She was the director of pediatric neurosurgery at Hasbro Children’s Hospital, affiliated with Brown University, prior to accepting her position at UPMC Children’s Hospital of Pittsburgh.
-She is the director of vascular neurosurgery and perinatal neurosurgery at Children’s.
+She is the director of vascular neurosurgery and perinatal neurosurgery at Children’s Hospital of Pittsburgh.